iyasatuito/iTunesApp-New/README.md

 - Implemented search function using iTunesAPI
 - Developed using Kotlin

+# Features
+- Displays featured movies, TV shows and top music in homepage
+- Clicking on an item takes user to detail page screen
+- Search for movies, tv shows
+- Has infinite scroll

 # Persistence
 - used ROOM database for persistence purposes
 - showing cached data when not connected to the internet on the main page